jtheory/1on1s/app/src/content/cats/something-has-to-change/not-growing.md

-# Not advancing, or dropping off
+# Not advancing, or maybe slowing down

 So, someone is doing their work, and it's... fine; but they don't seem to be hungry to advance.